edandersen/core-admin/README.md

 ![Screenshot of core admin](docs/screenshot-3.PNG "Core Admin")

-Make sure to provide a ToString() method on your Entity as this is what will be used in the drop down menu!
+Make sure to provide a ToString() method on your Entity as this is what will be used in the drop down menu and in the grid!

 ### Markdown Editor
 If you want to make a `string` Property editable with the Markdown editor.
 You need to add the `[DataType("Markdown")]` type to it.
 For example: